Heated tobacco product: Firefly vaporizers

-glo
+Glo

+Glo, the tobacco heating device of British American Tobacco.

 In 2016, British American Tobacco launched a battery-powered heated product called glo in Japan before selling it in South Korea, Switzerland, Russia, and Ukraine.
 In France, glo uses tobacco sticks called Neostiks.
 It uses a heating element with a tobacco stick that heats up to 240 °C. glo produces approximately 50% less nicotine emissions than IQOS.
 In May 2017 British American Tobacco released i-glo in Canada.
 Bonnie Herzog, a senior analyst at Wells Fargo Securities, stated that the proposed acquisition of R. J. Reynolds by British American Tobacco in 2016 would let them catch up with the competition. glo is marketed as being easier to operate than IQOS.

 The glo iFuse debuted in Romania in 2015, and is a hybrid of a heated tobacco product and an e-cigarette.
 It consists of a heating element, a liquid tank (like e-cigarettes), and a tobacco cavity through which the aerosol passes and is infused with tobacco flavour.
 It uses cartridges called Neopods, and heats tobacco to approximately 35 °C.

 IQOS

 IQOS, consisting of a charger, a heater and a small tobacco cigarette.

 IQOS (/ˈaɪkoʊs/ EYE-kohs) is a non-combustible "reduced risk" smoking alternative that was introduced in June 2014 and is marketed by Philip Morris International (PMI) under the Marlboro and Parliament brands.
 Although it is marketed as a novel product, it is very similar to the Accord released by the same company in 1998; however, the IQOS sticks have more nicotine, more tar, and less tobacco.
 They are heated at a lower temperature.

-Initially launched in 2014 in Nagoya, Japan, and Milan, Italy, IQOS is being introduced to other countries; As of October 2019, it is available in 49 countries.
-PMI has projected that when 30 billions units are sold, the IQOS would increase profits by $700 million.
+Initially launched in 2014 in Nagoya, Japan, and Milan, Italy, IQOS is being introduced to other countries, and as of October 2019, it is available in 49 countries.
+PMI has projected that when 30 billions units are sold, IQOS would increase profits by $700 million.
 In October 2018, PMI introduced a less expensive version of IQOS called IQOS 3 in Tokyo, Japan.
-The IQOS 3 Multi was also launched, and is capable of multiple consecutive uses.
+The IQOS 3 Multi was also launched and is capable of multiple consecutive uses.

 The IQOS consists of a charger around the size of a mobile phone and a pen-like holder.
 The disposable tobacco stick, also known as a HeatStick, is described as a mini-cigarette.
 The sticks contain processed tobacco soaked in propylene glycol.
-The stick is inserted into the holder which then heats it to temperatures up to 350 °C, and the amount of nicotine provided may be a little strong for light cigarette smokers.
+The stick is inserted into the holder which then heats it to temperatures of up to 350 °C, and the amount of nicotine provided may be a little strong for light cigarette smokers.
 Users have reported less smell and odor on clothing.
-There is a limited amount of research on the effect of IQOS on the user's health.